Frensham Great Pond (35 miles)

 A sandy pebbly beach great for crabbing, windsurfing and traditional beach days, with sandier shore at the eastern end where there's also a playground and some nature footpaths.

 Shingle beach popular with windsurfers, summer lifeguard cover provided.
 Quite an isolated beach but connected to the East Beach which holds several awards

 Shingle beach with a few features to explore and good water for swimming with some lifeguard cover.

 Camber Sands (55 miles)

-Mountainous sand dunes and vast expanses so even when it's full you can find a space for yourselves.
+Mountainous sand dunes and vast expanses so even when it's busy you can find a space for yourselves.
+Good amenities.